-If you are due to take your first Field Moves test, no doubt your Coach will have rehearsed you thoroughly on your exercises and they will likely have given you some information about how NISA test days are run.
+If you are getting good enough at your Skills, no doubt your Coach will have talked to you about Ice Skating Tests and rehearsed you thoroughly on your exercises.
+They will likely have given you some information about how Ice Skating Test days are run.
 Here’s some things you may know already, and some things you may not.

 Shh! – Keep your voice down when waiting for your warm up/turn.
 The quiet atmosphere is to allow the testing skater to concentrate and also the judges.

-Forbidden! – No photos or videos of the tests in action, yours or anyone else’s (NISA regulation)
+Forbidden! – No photos or videos of the tests in action, yours or anyone else’s (BIS regulation)

 Be early – be ready to skate at least 30 minutes before your scheduled time and keep an eye on how the test order is progressing.
 Re-skates can slow test schedules down, but a few quick, clean passes can soon make that time up again.
 The Test Organiser will post the skating order (often on a wall) at the rink.
 It helps if you know some of the skaters, but if in doubt, ask where the schedule is up to.

-If you get a re-skate – you will have a chance to go over the correction with your coach before you try your exercise/element again.
-It’s worth knowing that for Field Moves a judge can award up to 2 re-skates, but they have to be for different exercises.
+If you get a re-skate – you will have a chance to go over the correction with your coach before you try your skill again.
+It’s worth knowing that for Skills a judge can award up to 2 re-skates, but they have to be for different exercises.
 So for example, if your first re-skate didn’t go so well, the judge cannot allow you to re-skate the same exercise again.

 Shake on it! – It is customary in UK upon a skater passing their test for the judge(s) to shake the skater by the hand.
-This is partially a signal to the spectators that there has been a pass and you’ll usually get a modest round of applause from spectators when they see the magic hand shake, but occasionally the judge may be enthused about a technical point and want to give you some feedback and forget to shake your hand.
+This is in part to signal to the spectators that you’ve passed.
+You’ll usually get a modest round of applause from spectators when they see the magic hand shake.
+Occasionally the judge may be enthused about a technical point and want to give you some feedback and forget to shake your hand.
 That’s mostly just confusing for the audience.

 Dress tidy.
 There used to be very conservative expectations for ice skating test attire; plain black skating dress for girls/ladies and black skating trousers and top for boys/gents and zero decoration.
 These days bright colours and bling aren’t frowned upon, but the body outline must be clean with well fitted sleeves/top/trousers.
 This is to reflect that you are taking part in a sport activity where body lines are important.
 It’s a good idea to make sure hair is tidy too.

 The quiet can also extend to while you’re skating a Free Programme, as spectators will feel obliged to maintain the hushed atmosphere.
-If you’re used to getting applause for your jumps/spins, this phenomenon can feel odd, almost as though people are being rude and ignoring you.
-They’re not, everything is fine.
+If you’re used to getting applause for your jumps/spins, this phenomenon can feel odd.
+But don’t worry, people aren’t being rude and ignoring you, everything is fine.

-Judges aren’t scary; judges are volunteers.
-Expert volunteers.
-They know a good deal (super-understatement) about ice skating and have given their time to come to the test session.
-They will have had an early start just like you and their commitment deserves some respect.
+Judges are experts who volunteer.
+They know a great deal (super-understatement) about ice skating and have given their time to come to the test session.
+They will have had an early start just like you and their commitment deserves respect.
 You and they have something in common, you both love Ice Skating.
 Surely that makes them a little less scary.

 Got a “Re-Take”?
 Try again – it’s not the end of the world.
-If by the end of your test the judge feels there are some skills that you need to be better at before you pass, then they have a good reason.
-Many skills in ice skating are built on the foundation of other skills while some elements in ice skating can even be dangerous to try before we have learned enough control or consistent technique.
-It could also just have been nerves that kept you from skating your best, but even that is a sign that you may need a bit more time with those skills to feel completely on you’re “A” game when the pressure is on.
+If by the end of your test the judge feels there are some skills that you need to be better at before you pass, they have a good reason.
+Many skills in ice skating are built on the foundation of other skills.
+Some elements in ice skating can even be dangerous to try before we have learned enough control or consistent technique.
+It could also just have been nerves that kept you from skating your best.
+Even that is a sign that you may need a bit more time with those skills to feel completely on your “A” game when the pressure is on.

 Useful links for NISA UK Test Info